The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

-NB PB Storyboard is our most experimental category.
-In the spirit of Scribbles, we are looking for originality, creativity and intelligence.
+NB: PB Storyboard is our most experimental category.
+In the spirit of Scribbles, we’re looking for originality, creativity and intelligence.

 Please only provide roughs.
 Do not use final art.
 Use the storyboard to showcase your understanding of the link between images and text/ images and story.

-To everyone joining the fun, congratulations, good luck and
+To everyone joining in, congratulations, good luck and

 How to enter the awards